ewilsey/MART441/HW-4/readme.md

 work behind an image.

 #2 The Style:
 I wanted the style to be memorable for this piece.
-I was able to find built in font-family or two.
+I was able to find a built in font-family or two.
 I adjusted everything I could find without breaking the code.
 The hardest part of this and the last assignment was getting the image to function in the way I desired as stated above.
 I got something to almost work but I wanted